MatisAgr/Easy-SelfBot-Discord-IA/README.md

-# Easy SelfBot Discord with Ollama
+# Easy AI SelfBot Discord with Ollama

-This project is a Discord bot that uses the Ollama API to generate responses based on conversation context.
+This project is a Discord bot that uses AI models through Ollama API to generate contextual responses, maintaining conversation history when you're mentioned (@) in messages.

 ## Table of Contents
 - [Prerequisites](#prerequisites)